(Franklin County, Vermont)

 Websites to help with your genealogy research ...

-When we do our genealogical research, we first visit the websites from Cyndi's List, FamilySearch, the UsGenWeb Project and Genealogy Trails.
+When we do our genealogical research, we first turn to the websites from Cyndi's List, FamilySearch, the UsGenWeb Project and Genealogy Trails.
 These websites either offer the information directly or else point to where you can find it.
 Their information is open to all and free to view - although it should be mentioned that they might link to other websites which do charge.

 To help you get started, the following links will take you to the pages that might help with the Barnet Monument: